Rules

 Download Sessions

-Start a focused mode when you are collecting files for one task, then stop it when the task is done.
+Start a focused mode when you are collecting files for one task, then restore ordinary rules when the session ends.

 Log